 The dry form of age-related macular degeneration evolves slowly over several years.
 Many treatments are currently in pre-clinical research phases and the findings are to be released soon.

-The wet form of age-related macular degeneration progresses more rapidly due to the formation of abnormal veins below the macula (causing hemorrhage and fluid accumulation).
+The wet form of age-related macular degeneration progresses more rapidly due to the formation of abnormal veins below the macula (causing hemorrhages and fluid accumulation).
 Urgent treatment is necessary to maintain or restore vision.
-Currently, the first line treatment is the repeated injection of therapeutic proteins better know as Anti-VEGF.
+Currently, the first-line treatment is the repeated injection of therapeutic proteins known as anti-VEGF.